1coderookie/KobraGoNeoInsights/docs/hardware/mainboard.md

 ??? info "GC6609 stepper drivers being used as well!"

     It seems that Anycubic changed the stepper drivers from original TMC2208 to cheap 2208/2209 clones, called "GC6609".
     When exactly this change took place and whether it's a permanent solution or if only a certain batch of these mainboards have been populated with these kind of stepper drivers is unknown.
-It seems though that the mainboards which are equipped with these drivers are set up with silver heatsinkns instead of black heatsinks.
+It seems though that the mainboards which are equipped with these drivers are set up with silver heatsinks instead of black heatsinks.
     However, the following picture shows this stepper driver (you'd have to take off the heatsink to identify which specific type was being used at your mainboard - which I wouldn't recommend to do if you're just curious to know which one you have..).

     ![GC6609](../assets/images/board_GC6609-stepperdrivers_web.jpeg)